Apache Cordova: History

-Adobe officially announced the acquisition of Nitobi Software (the original developer) on October 4, 2011.
-Coinciding with that, the PhoneGap code was contributed to the Apache Software Foundation to start a new project called Apache Cordova.
-The project's original name, Apache Callback, was viewed as too generic.
-Then, it also appears in Adobe Systems as Adobe PhoneGap and also as Adobe PhoneGap Build.
-The Phonegap Blog shows more details, why finally the name "Cordova" was chosen.
-It says: "While genesis stories of PhoneGap often vary with the teller, most committers can agree the project was born at Nitobi, when the office was on Cordova Street in Vancouver."
+Adobe acquired Nitobi Software on October 3, 2011.
+The PhoneGap code was subsequently contributed to the Apache Software Foundation to start a new project called Apache Cordova.
+The project's original name when submitted to the Apache Software Foundation, Callback, was changed to Cordova for ease in searching the web.
+It also appears in Adobe Systems as Adobe PhoneGap and also as Adobe PhoneGap Build.

 Early versions of PhoneGap required an Apple computer to create iOS apps and a Windows computer to create Windows Mobile apps.
 After September 2012, Adobe's PhoneGap Build service allows programmers to upload CSS, HTML, and JavaScript source code to a "cloud compiler" that generates apps for every supported platform.
 This service was discontinued in 2020.

 Design and rationale

 The core of an Apache Cordova application uses CSS3 and HTML5 for rendering and JavaScript for logic.
 HTML5 provides access to underlying hardware such as the accelerometer, camera, and GPS.
 However, browsers' support for HTML5-based device access is not consistent across mobile browsers, particularly older versions of Android.
 To overcome these limitations, Apache Cordova embeds the HTML5 code inside a native WebView on the device, using a foreign function interface to access the native resources of it.

 Apache Cordova can be extended with native plug-ins, allowing developers to add more functionalities that can be called from JavaScript, making it communicate directly between the native layer and the HTML5 page.
 These plugins allow access to the device's accelerometer, camera, compass, file system, microphone, and more.

 However, the use of Web-based technologies leads some Apache Cordova applications to run slower than native applications with similar functionality.